-With the new footwear guidelines from World Athletics (formerly IAAF) just released, expect to see a slew of new shoes with carbon-fiber plates launch in the coming weeks.
+With the new footwear guidelines from World Athletics (formerly IAAF) released, we expected to see a slew of new shoes with carbon-fibre plates launch.
 That’s because, before any shoe can be used in competition, it will have to be publicly available for purchase for at least four months.
-That rule kicks in on April 30.

-The first such model to hit the shelves this winter is the New Balance FuelCell TC.
+One of the first such model to hit the shelves this year was the New Balance FuelCell TC.
 Though, to be honest, there really shouldn’t be a rush to get this one out based on that ruling because it’s unlikely you’ll ever see a pro runner lace these up in a race.
 (Amateurs can wear any shoe they like, so that April 30 deadline doesn’t matter.)
 Instead, the FuelCell TC is most likely to be used as a training shoe—it’s too squishy soft and heavy for any real speedwork—or for relatively quick marathons.
 It’s essentially New Balance’s equivalent of the Nike Zoom Fly, a training shoe that closely mirrors the pricier, faster ZoomX Vaporfly Next%.
 Unlike those shoes, NB doesn’t have a tall-stack racer for sale just yet, but sneakerheads have spotted elite marathoners racing in similar-looking shoes.
-New Balance is working against the clock to ensure it’s on the market with enough lead time so it can be worn at the Tokyo Olympics this summer.

 In designing the FuelCell TC, New Balance looked at the competitive-level runner who’s shooting for a sub-three-hour marathon.
 They’re quick, and want a fast shoe, but also need a little extra comfort and support since they’ll be on their feet longer than elite runners.
 So it delivered a similarly fast sensation we’re seeing from this new wave of high-tech products, but with better durability and comfort.